-ATO Small Business benchmarks
+ATO Small Business Benchmarks

-The Tax Office uses data aggregated from business tax returns and activity statements to determine profiles of businesses and industries.
-The profiles are then used as a compliance tool, to identify businesses whose financial performance has strayed from the norm, possibly pointing to a tax risk.
+The small business benchmark profiles are used by the Tax Office as a compliance tool, to identify businesses whose financial performance has strayed from the norm, possibly pointing to a tax risk.

 Mitigating tax risks

 The Tax Office has powers to make up tax assessments in such cases (“default assessments”), and can use the benchmark data to make assumptions, or at least point them in a particular direction.

 Businesses can also use the published profiles to compare themselves to industry averages for management purposes.

 It is important therefore, that business records and procedures are well-maintained, and in a way which can satisfy the burden of proof should a query ever be raised.

 Likewise businesses within niche markets which are smaller (or potentially even broader) than the level of aggregation used in the Tax Office data.

-This page was last modified 2017-11-10
+This page was last modified 2023-06-04